GrowthHacker: Automated Off-Policy Evaluation Optimization Using Code-Modifying LLM Agents: Discussion

 Our work has several limitations that present opportunities for future research.
 First, our current methods do not enable agents to get iteration-aware feedback or history from previous runs/sessions.
 We chose this because in experiments, we tested adding iteration history, but the models got confused, which led to failures.
 Future work should investigate developing memory systems for agents to learn from iteration history across multiple optimization sessions.

 From the experiments, we found another limitation regarding imbalance of exploration and exploitation~\cite{Badia2020NeverGU}.
 Specifically, in the OBP dataset, the frameworks may be over-dependent on exploitation, which could trap agents in local optima.
 In this case, more exploration will help in getting out of local optima.
 Conversely, in the Scope-RL dataset, more exploration and focus on improving accuracy are needed to avoid the failures and parameter explosions we saw in Scope-RL.
-Future work could focus on addressing the imbalance of exploration and exploitation of the agent framework, rather than a ``shooting in the dark'' approach that may lead to inconsistent results and failures across the notebooks, including some successes.
+Future work could focus on principled strategies for balancing exploration and exploitation (e.g., Bayesian optimization or curriculum-based search), rather than the current ``shooting in the dark'' approach in which parameter changes are proposed without directional feedback from prior iterations, contributing to the high variance in outcomes observed across notebooks.

 Finally, due to the instability (such as parameter explosion phenomenon and failures) of agents observed in our experiments, human-in-the-loop systems could be considered, especially for high-stakes scenarios rather than pursuing full autonomy.
 As proper human validation may offer better practical tradeoffs, future work should investigate how to reach better balances between automation and human interference.